informXR/iXRLibForUnity/README.md

     - name (String) - a string that we will leave open (examples are OS version, XRDM Version, Geolocation, Battery Level, Battery Status, RAM Usage, CPU Usage, Object Tracking, FPS)
     - data (String) - a comma-separated string of name=value pairs of whatever the developer wants to provide

-#### Event Recording
+### Event Recording
 - iXR.Event(string message, string meta) - iXR.Event("Placement Complete", "Item=Ready")
     - name (String) - a string that we will leave open, but will provide recommendations for the value
-    - meta (String)- a comma-separated string of name=value pairs of whatever the developer wants to provice
+    - meta (String)- a comma-separated string of name=value pairs of whatever the developer wants to provide
 - iXR.Event(string message, string meta, GameObject gameObject)
     - Automatically adds the gameObject's coordinates to the meta